xuanduong1605/routing/README.md

 The provided code implements a network simulator that abstracts away many details of a real network, allowing you to focus on intra-domain routing algorithms.
 Each `.json` file in the `project2` directory is the specification for a different network simulation with different numbers of routers, links, and link costs.
 Some of these simulations also contain link additions and/or failures that will occur at pre-specified times.

 The network simulator can run with or without a graphical interface.
-For example, the command `python2 visualize_network.py 01_small_net.json` will run the simulator on a simple network with 2 routers and 3 clients.
+For example, the command `python visualize_network.py 01_small_net.json` will run the simulator on a simple network with 2 routers and 3 clients.
 The default router implementation returns all traffic back out the link on which it arrives.
 This is obviously a terrible routing algorithm, which your implementations will fix.

 The network architecture is shown on the left side of the visualization.
 Routers are colored red, clients are colored blue.
 Each client periodically sends gray traceroute-like packets addressed to every other client in the network.
 These packets remember the sequence of routers they traverse, and the most recent route taken to each client is printed in the text box on the top right.
 This is an important debugging tool.